ruben4447/nodejs-chess/README.md

 ## Games
-A new game may be created by anyone. (no info is stored about who created the game) When a game is created, a password may be set.
+A new game may be created by anyone. (no info is stored about who created the game)

+When a game is created, a password may be set.

+There are two game modes: singleplayer and multiplayer.
+Both have two colours, but in singleplayer, the two colours play on one device.
+In multiplayer, each device plays as one colour.

 Anyone may join a game, given they provided the correct password.

-The first person to join a game isknown as the "host" and has control over the game, such as undo, reset and deletion.
+The first person to join a game is known as the "host" and has control over the game, such as undo, reset and deletion.

 ## Features
 - Singleplayer (single computer) or Multiplayer (two computer) game options